mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 ## Why build a whole VM server?

-Originally, I used VirtualBox to run VMs from my Windows desktop, but reboots became a huge hassle.
-Between forced reboots from Windows Update, voluntary reboots to complete software installs, and the occasional OS crash, I had to restart my entire suite of development VMs three to five times per month.
+Originally, I used VirtualBox to run VMs from my Windows desktop.
+That was fine for awhile, but reboots became a huge hassle.

+Between forced reboots from Windows Update, voluntary restarts to complete software installs, and the occasional OS crash, I had to restart my entire suite of development VMs three to five times per month.

 A dedicated VM server spares me most reboots.
 The VM host runs a minimal set of software, so crashes and mandatory reboots are rare.

-Cloud servers could serve the same function and save me the trouble (fun!) of maintaining my own hardware, but it's prohibitively expensive.
-For VM resources similar to my homelab server, AWS EC2 instances would cost over $6k per year:

-{{<img src="aws-pricing.png" alt="Screenshot showing AWS EC2 instances would cost $6,112.68 per year" maxWidth="600px" hasBorder="true" caption="Using AWS instead of my homelab server would [cost me over $6k per year](https://calculator.aws/#/estimate?id=d61c9cdebdd3b7eac861f4351cdabcbc1c5ac97c).">}}

 {{<notice type="info">}}
 **What's a "homelab?"**

 Homelab is just a colloquial term that's grown in the past few years.
 Homelab servers are no different from any other servers, except that you build them at home rather than in an office or data center.
 Many people use them as a low-stakes practice environment before they try using the same tools to manage software for enterprise clients.
 {{</notice>}}

+## Why not use cloud computing?

+Cloud servers could serve the same function and save me the trouble (fun!) of maintaining my own hardware, but it's prohibitively expensive.
+For VM resources similar to my homelab server, AWS EC2 instances would cost over $6k per year:

+{{<img src="aws-pricing.png" alt="Screenshot showing AWS EC2 instances would cost $6,112.68 per year" maxWidth="600px" hasBorder="true" caption="Using AWS instead of my homelab server would [cost me over $6k per year](https://calculator.aws/#/estimate?id=d61c9cdebdd3b7eac861f4351cdabcbc1c5ac97c).">}}

+I could substantially reduce this cost by turning cloud instances on or off as needed, but that would introduce friction into my workflows.
+With a local VM server, I can keep 10-20 VMs available and ready at all times without worrying about micromanaging them to reduce my costs.

 ## Learning from past mistakes

-My 2017 server build served me well, but in three years of using it, I definitely recognized areas for improvement.
+My 2017 server build served me well, but in three years of using it, I've come to recognize areas begging for improvement.

 ### 1. Keep storage local

 My Synology NAS has 10.9 TB of storage capacity.
-With all that space, I thought, "why buy more disk space than the bare minimum to boot the host OS?"
+With all that network storage space, I thought, "why buy more disk space than the bare minimum to boot the host OS?"

 {{<img src="synology-pool.png" alt="Screenshot showing 10.9 TB" maxWidth="600px" hasBorder="true" caption="On my first build, I relied on my 10.9 TB of network storage.">}}

 That turned out to be a dumb idea.

 First, running VMs on network storage creates a strict dependency on the disk server.
 Synology publishes OS upgrades every couple of months, and their patches always require reboots.
-With my VMs running on top of Synology's storage, I had to shut down each VM before applying an update from Synology.
+With my VMs running on top of Synology's storage, I had to shut down my entire VM fleet before applying an update from Synology.
 It was the same reboot problem I had when I ran VMs on my Windows desktop.

 {{<img src="dsm-upgrade.png" alt="Screenshot of Synology upgrade screen" maxWidth="550px" hasBorder="true" caption="The OS on my storage server requires frequent upgrades">}}

-Second, random access over the network is **slow**.
-At the time of my first build, most of my development work was on backend Python and Go applications, and they didn't have any special disk requirements.
-Since then, I've expanded into more frontend web development.
-Modern web frameworks all use Node.js, which means that every project has anywhere from 10k-200k random JavaScript files in its dependency tree.
+Second, random disk access over the network is **slow**.
+At the time of my first build, most of my development work was on backend Python and Go applications, and they didn't have any significant disk requirements.
+Since then, I've expanded into frontend web development.
+Modern web frameworks all use Node.js, so every project has anywhere from 10k-200k random JavaScript files in its dependency tree.
 Node.js builds involve tons of random disk access, a worst-case scenario for network storage.

 ### 2. Pick better VM management software